-■NOTE: Each of the following numerical codes will have a one-letter prefix of C, P, or U. A "C" prefix denotes a chassis code, a "P" prefix denotes a power train code, and a "U" prefix denotes a CAN BUS communication condition.
+■NOTE: Each of the following numerical codes will have a one-letter prefix of C, P, or U. A "C" prefix denotes a chassis malfunction, a "P" prefix denotes a power train malfunction, and a "U" prefix denotes a loss of communication with the gauge.

-■NOTE: Normal diagnostic codes are cleared from the LCD when the component is replaced or the condition is corrected; however, intermittent codes must be cleared as noted in the code chart.
+■NOTE: Normal malfunction codes are cleared from the LCD when the component is replaced or the malfunction is corrected; however, intermittent codes must be cleared as noted in the code chart.